News & Information

 For the safety of others and their pets, and for the respect of all members’ property and privacy, pets owned or cared for by a member are the explicit responsibility of the member.
 At all times the member or caretaker is required to contain such pets on the member’s property by whatever method so long as it is effective.
 All pets exercised beyond the confines of the member’s property are to be under supervision and effective control by leash, so that the rights of others are preserved.

 Building on The Wheel.
 Please follow the Protective Covenants and Servitudes requirements for building, and submit any building plans to the Architechual Committee (see below for list of committee members) before finalizing your building plans.
+Also, when adding a tap for a new build, the connection fee must be paid in full in advance and the work for adding the tap must be coordinated with the ISD so a water meter can be procured and be added to our system.

 What to do When the Power Goes Out.
 From time to time, the power in our area can go out; sometimes for just a moment and sometimes for an hour or more.
 In the case of a longer outage (hour or more), we ask that during the time the power is out you refrain from using water as much as possible.
 When the power is out, the well pump is not operating so the well water is not being replenished and any water used is not being replaced.
 Please keep this in mind when we have power outages.
 Thank you!